pikepdf/pikepdf/docs/objects.rst

 memory, or possibly a reference to data that exists in a file.
 Importantly, an object can be a scalar quantity (like a string) or a compound quantity (like a list or dict, that contains other objects).
-The fact that the C++ class involved here is an object handle is an implementation detail; it shouldn't matter for a pikepdf user.
+The fact that the C++ class involved here is an object *handle* is an implementation detail; it shouldn't matter for a pikepdf user.

-There is something of an impedance mismatch between Python's strict dynamic typing and a C++ library that effectively has a dynamic variant type.
-Currently this is managed by **not** subclassing ``pikepdf.Object``.
-Instead pikepdf ``pikepdf.Object`` implements all of the methods that the object.
-You can use duck typing or ``isinstance`` to check more precisely what the object is.
-This reflects a reality that PDF's internal typing is somewhat loose, with many fields that can be populated with say, either a container or a scalar;
-on top of that, many PDFs in the wild don't follow all of the rules.

-Integers, booleans and decimal numbers within PDFs are mapped to Python ``int``, ``bool`` and :class:`~decimal.Decimal`. ``float`` is also converted to ``Decimal``.
-Null values in PDFs are represented as ``None``.
+The simplest types in PDFs are directly represented as Python types: ``int``, ``bool``, and ``None`` stand for PDF integers, booleans and the "null".
+:class:`~decimal.Decimal` is used for floating point numbers in PDFs.
+If a value in a PDF is assigned to a Python ``float``, pikepdf will convert it to ``Decimal``.

+Types that are not directly convertible to Python are represented as :class:`pikepdf.Object`, a compound object that offers a superset of methods, some work only if the underlying type is suitable.
+You can use the EAFP idiom or ``isinstance`` to determine the type more precisely.
+This partly reflects the fact that the PDF specification allows many data fields to be one of several types.

 For convenience, the ``repr()`` of a ``pikepdf.Object`` will display a Python expression that replicates the existing object (when possible), so it